digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/ha-and-scaling/understanding-ha.rst

 where the revenue lost per minute of downtime is a projected or measured statistic.

-Use this formula in different configurations to compare increasing cost against availablility to determine an appropriate trade-off for your business goals.
+Use this formula in different configurations to compare increasing cost against availability to determine an appropriate trade-off for your business goals.

 .. rubric:: Footnotes